-HE PROPRIETOR of the above Line, has ing lately procured new and commod Stages, and anded several first rate Horses, all steady and accomodating Drivers, and having also obtained the best stands for the comfort a convenience of Passengers, hopes to be enabled to give entire satisfaction to those who may yor him with their patronage.
+HE PROPRIETOR of the above Line, having lately procured new and commodious Stages, and added several first rate Horses, with tealy and accomodating Drivers, and having also obtained the best stands for the comfort and convenience of Passengers, hopes to be enabl d to give entire satisfaction to those who may fa-

-The rates of Stage Fare are as usual-riz! from Raleigh to Newbern and from Newbernts Raleigh, seven dollars, and for any less distance six cents per mile.
-Passengers travelling through will please pay their stage fare at my house, four miles from Raleigu ; Way Passengers (who may not pass my house,) will settle with the Drivers in advance.
-Applications for seats may be made Driver in Newbern.
-This Line of Stages leave Raleigh every Tuesday, at 10 A. M. and Frida at 2 P. M., and arrives in Newbern on Thursd and Sundays, at 2 P. M. Leaves Newbern ever Wednesday and Saturday at 8 A. M. and arrin Releigh the following Fridays and Mond at 10 in the morning.
-Believing the present be preferable to any previous arrangement, and that it will, better than any other that can be adopted, contribute to the convenience of the ellers, the Proprietor will use his endeavors give it permanency, by preserving the Line its present improved condition.
-MERAITT UILLIARD, Proprieto-
+The rales of Stage Fare are as usual-viz from Raleigh to Newbern and from Newbern to Raleigh, seven dollars, and for any less distance six cents per mile.
+Passengers travelling thro', will please pay their stage fare at my house, four indes from Raleigh; Way Passengers (who may not pass my house,) will settle with the Drivers in advance.
+Applications for seats may be made to Mrs. Ann Dilliard, sign of the Cross Key, in It deigh and at Mr. Joseph Bell's, or to me Stage Driver in Newbern.
+This Line of Stages leave, Raleigh every Tuesday, at 10 A. M. and Fridays at 2 P, M., and arrives in Newbern on Thursdays and Sundays, at 2 P. M. Leaves Newbern every Wednesday and Saturday at & A. M. and arrives in Raleigh the following Fridays and Mondays at 10 in the morning.
+Believing the present to be preferable to any previous arrangement, and that it will, better than any other that can be adopted, contribute to the convenience of traellers, the Proprietor will use his endeavors to give it permanency, by preserving the Line in its present improved condition.